 Imagine an automobile with an engine so powerful that it can transport you anywhere you want to go within minutes.
-Now imagine that same automobile with two engines of similar power, each with its own characteristics and capabilities.
-And then you discover that these engines are so perfectly designed and integrated that you're able to use them both at the same time!
+Now imagine that same automobile with three engines of similar power, each with its own characteristics and capabilities.
+And then you discover that these engines are so perfectly designed and integrated that you're able to use any two of them at the same time!
 There would be no destination beyond your reach.

-Arturia's Pigments has two independent engines of equivalent power and style, able to transport your creative endeavors into realms unknown.
-And as with the automotive analogy, you can use them both at the same time, inside a single preset.
+Arturia's Pigments has three independent engines of equivalent power and style, able to transport your creative endeavors into realms unknown.
+And as with the automotive analogy, you can use any two of them at the same time, inside a single preset.